Evolutionarily Stable Stackelberg Equilibrium: Introduction

 While Nash equilibrium has emerged as the standard solution concept in game theory, it is often criticized as being too weak: often games contain multiple Nash equilibria (sometimes even infinitely many), and we want to select one that satisfies other natural properties.
 For example, one popular concept that refines Nash equilibrium is evolutionarily stable strategy (ESS).
 A mixed strategy in a two-player symmetric game is an evolutionarily stable strategy if it is robust to being overtaken by a mutation strategy.
 Formally, $\mathbf{x}^*$ is an ESS if for every mixed strategy $\mathbf{x}$ that differs from $\mathbf{x}^*$, there exists $\epsilon_0 = \epsilon_0(\mathbf{x}) > 0$ such that, for all $\epsilon \in (0,\epsilon_0)$,

 From a biological perspective, we can interpret $\mathbf{x}^*$ as a distribution among ``normal'' individuals within a population, and consider a mutation that makes use of strategy $\mathbf{x}$, assuming that the proportion of the mutation in the population is $\epsilon$.
-In an ESS, the expected payoff of the mutation is smaller than the expected payoff of a normal individual, and hence the proportion of mutations will decrease and eventually disappear over time, with the composition of the population returning to being mostly $\mathbf{x}^*$.
-An ESS is therefore a mixed strategy that is immune to being overtaken by mutations.
+In an ESS, a sufficiently rare mutant earns a lower expected payoff than the resident strategy and therefore cannot successfully invade the population.
+Thus, an ESS is a mixed strategy that is robust to invasion by mutations.
 ESS was initially proposed by mathematical biologists motivated by applications such as population dynamics (e.g., maintaining robustness to mutations within a population of humans or animals)~\cite{Maynard73:Logic,Maynard82:Evolution}.
 A common example game is the 2x2 game where strategies correspond to an ``aggressive'' Hawk or a ``peaceful'' Dove strategy.
 A paper has recently proposed a similar game in which an aggressive malignant cell competes with a passive normal cell for biological energy, which has applications to cancer eradication~\cite{Dingli09:Cancer}.

 While Nash equilibrium is defined for general multiplayer games, ESS is traditionally defined specifically for two-player symmetric games.
 ESS is a refinement of Nash equilibrium.
 In particular, if $\mathbf{x}^*$ is an ESS, then $(\mathbf{x}^*,\mathbf{x}^*)$ (i.e., the strategy profile where both players play $\mathbf{x}^*$) is a (symmetric) Nash equilibrium~\cite{Maschler13:Game}.
 Of course the converse is not necessarily true (not every symmetric Nash equilibrium is an ESS), or else ESS would be a trivial refinement.
 In fact, ESS is not guaranteed to exist in games with more than two pure strategies per player (while Nash equilibrium is guaranteed to exist in all finite games).
-For example, while rock-paper-scissors has a mixed strategy Nash equilibrium (which puts equal weight on all three actions), it has no ESS~\cite{Maschler13:Game} (that work considers a version where payoffs are 1 for a victory, 0 for loss, and $\frac{2}{3}$ for a tie).
+For example, while rock-paper-scissors has a mixed strategy Nash equilibrium (which puts equal weight on all three actions), it has no ESS~\cite{Maschler13:Game}.